 Green Cleaner or Alcohol Spray

-Sulphur is a preventative that has been used for centuries and is most effective if you use it as a foliar spray.
-Sulphur should not be used in temperatures over 90°F or within two weeks of an oil spray.
+Sulfur is a preventative that has been used for centuries and is most effective if you use it as a foliar spray.
+Sulfur should not be used in temperatures over 90°F or within two weeks of an oil spray.
 It can also damage ornamental plants, so be careful if using it outdoors near landscaping.

 Commercial Antifungal Sprays

 Serenade is a biological fungicide that acts as a preventative.
 It contains a bacterium that helps prevent powdery mildew infections from taking hold.
-PM Wash and No Powdery Mildew can also work to prevent an infection.
+SaferGro Mildew Cure can also work to prevent an infection.

 There are a variety of natural oils that work well as eradicants after an infection is present.
-These include jojoba oil, neem oil, or oil-containing products that are specially formulated for powdery mildew.
+These include neem oil or oil-containing products that are specially formulated for powdery mildew.

 Removing Infected Leaves